 Additional files should be named "Additional file 1" and so on and should be referenced explicitly by file name within the body of the article, e.g. 'An additional movie file shows this in more detail [see Additional file 1]'.

 For further guidance on how to use Additional files or recommendations on how to present particular types of data or information, please see How to use additional files.

-84 days to first decision for all manuscripts
+45 days to first decision for reviewed manuscripts only (Median)

 One Health Outlook is published in collaboration with the One Health Platform.
 A strategic forum of stakeholders and a One Health reference network that aims to enhance understanding of and preparedness for the current and future outbreaks of zoonoses, emerging infectious diseases in humans and animals, and antimicrobial resistance, including the ecological and environmental factors which impact on these diseases.